RudrenduPaul/Bank-marketing-campaign-Application-of-machine-learning-in-python-to-boost-marketing-campaign-ROI/README.md

-# Python - Bank Marketing campaign - machine learning to boost marketing campaign ROI
+## Marketing campaign for a Portugese bank - Application of machine learning models in python to boost marketing campaign ROI

 Please click on the Bank Marketing Campaign - Paul - Final.ipynb file above to see the detailed python code and its interpretation